metapsy-project/metapsyDocs/content/general/contribute/_index.en.md

 Metapsy is an open project.
 If you want to join the Metapsy collaboration, feel free to contact [Pim Cuijpers](https://www.pimcuijpers.com).

-There are various ways in which you can contribute to Metapsy:
+There are various ways in which you can contribute to Metapsy.
+For example, it is possible to contribute:

+* to the development and update of new or existing databases included in the project;
+* to the meta-analytic software included in the Metapsy infrastructure (e.g. the Online Meta-Analysis Tool or the Metapsy R packages).
 *

 <br></br>